 The Wyoming State Legislature has the authority to establish and amend the benefit terms of the Plan.
-The Plan does not issue a separate financial report; however, additional Plan information can be obtained from the State's Annual Comprehensive Financial Report, which is available on the State's website at http://sao.wyo.gov/publications.
+The Plan does not issue a separate financial report; however, additional Plan information can be obtained from the State's Annual Comprehensive Financial Report, which may be obtained from its website at http://sao.wyo.gov/publications.